Assetto Corsa “Weather Centre” App

 These projects keep the original game evolving.

-Bob’s Historical Pack, Tuesday Races
+Bob’s Historical Pack

 Current versions of the cars are available from the “Guidelines” pages:-

-2. Ferrari F310B: Found this gem from VRC.
+2. Ferrari F310B: *RainFX enabled* Found this gem from VRC.
 Much better than the ASR version we used, but needed changing to fit in with the pack.
 Very pleased with this super old-school car now – big fat torquey engine that runs out of puff a bit at the very top end.
 Guidelines/Downloads Here

 3. Ferrari F2002 *RainFX enabled* The first really nice F1 car in AC and we ran a great league with it in 2016.
 I made the car a bit more fun & league-friendly than the original and tamed the slidy rear end.
 A great blast from the past!
 Guidelines/Downloads Here NEW:- Try out the S-Spec as well.
 Slick tyres which give you an idea of how the tyre war might have escalated in those days, over 100bhp extra oomph and a bit more downforce.